 As you’ve seen throughout this guide, cloud solutions don’t just make calls.
 They give you clear visibility of your KPIs, integrate with your CRM to make your sales force more efficient, and free everyone from technical constraints.

-Gone are the days when you had to open a ticket to add a new user, or wait weeks for a new feature.
+Gone are the days when you had to open a ticket to add a new user or wait weeks for a new feature. new feature.
 The idea is to put you back in control, with a solution that adapts to you, not the other way around.
-And if, on top of that, you can do it without commitment, paying only for what you use, then the question is no longer whether to change, but when.
+And if, what’s more, you can do it without commitment, paying only for what you use, then the question is no longer whether to change, but when.